MREYE-LUMC/ZOSPy/examples/Retinal illumination in pseudophakic eyes with and without Negative Dysphotopsia/README.md

 ## Citation

-Next to [citing ZOSPy](../../README.md#referencing), please also cite the following paper when using this example or the data provided with this example:
+Next to [citing ZOSPy](../../README.md#referencing), please also cite the following paper when using this example or the data provided within this example:

 > Vught, L. van, Que, I., Luyten, G.P.M. & Beenakker, J.W.M.
 (2022).
 > Effect of anatomical differences and intraocular lens design on Negative Dysphotopsia.